dlt-hub/verified-sources/CONTRIBUTING.md

 If your source requires additional dependencies that are not available in `dlt` they may be added as
 follows:

 1. Use `poetry` to add it to the group with the same name as the source.
-Example: chess source uses `python-chess` to decode game moves.
+Example: the chess source uses `python-chess` to decode game moves.
 The dependency was added with `poetry add -G chess python-chess`.
 2. Add a `requirements.txt` file in **source folder** and add the dependency there.